Learning Curve: 5 Community Building Ideas from Higher Education

 “The immediacy and reach of today’s digital and mobile world call for a robust social strategy as key to engagement within and beyond our community.
 We are pleased to have built a strong social approach that builds on Harvard’s remarkable people and content, and enables sharing and engagement with larger global audiences than previously possible.”

 While you don’t have to post every day on all your social media channels as your brand, it’s important to show activity on at least a weekly basis or you may risk turning a potential new fan off because they won’t see the value in clicking ‘like’ or ‘follow’ if they’re not going to get content regularly from you.
+Which of these five community building tips will you implement first?
+Share in the comments!

 About the author: